amirkdv/biseqt/docs.md

 ## Genome assembly

+*FIXME* (out of date)

 Overlap and layout graphs (i.e OLC minus consensus) can be calculated by methods provided by `assembly.OverlapBuilder`.
 All graph algorithms are delegated to [igraph](http://igraph.org/python/).
 Overlap graphs are represented by `assembly.OverlapGraph` (which wraps an igraph directed graph).
 The weighted overlap graph is built as follows:

 * For any pair of potentially overlapping reads, find the *shift* distribution of all seeds using a rolling sum window.
 The *shift* of a